jaensen/ABIS-SmartApp-Server/readme.md

 This repository contains the server component of abis.
 The server provides a GraphQL-API and comes with a client library.
 It is based on [Apollo Server](https://www.apollographql.com/docs/apollo-server/) and [Prisma 2](https://www.prisma.io/).

+## Prerequisites
+We assume you're using linux and have postgresql 11 or later already installed.

 ## Quickstart
 **1) Clone the repository:**
 ```